 Unfortunately, there is no set answer to how long it takes to save for a first time buyer deposit.
 It largely depends on how much you can put into savings each month, and how much deposit for a house is required.

 However, according to Barclays Mortgages’ First Time Buyer Index, the average person starts saving for a house deposit at the age of 24 and doesn’t purchase their first home until they’re 32.
 That’s an average of 9 years that it takes to save for a first time buyer deposit in the UK.

 While you might want to save a house deposit as fast as you can, it can be better to save a little bit longer for a larger mortgage deposit.
 The bigger your deposit, in percentage terms, the lower the risk you present to the mortgage lender and the more deals you’re likely to have access to from providers.

 By saving a larger deposit, you are putting yourself in a better position to get a mortgage with lower interest rates.
 Mortgage lenders will see you as a safer option because, even if house prices fall, the lender should be able to reclaim the money from the sale of the property.

 The ratio between the house deposit and the mortgage is known as the loan to value (LTV) ratio.
 For example, if you have a 10% deposit, you will need 90% from the lender, or a 90% LTV mortgage.
 The higher the LTV, the higher the interest rate.

 There are multiple reasons to save for a larger deposit for a house, including:

-So, although the minimum deposit for a house is 5% of the property price, it can be better to continue saving for a little longer to be able to leverage a larger deposit when searching for the best mortgage rates.
+So, although the minimum deposit for a house is 5% of the property price, it can be better to continue saving for a little longer to be able to leverage a larger first time buyer deposit when searching for the best mortgage rates.

 The current Help to Buy Equity Loan scheme means that the government will lend up to 20% of the cost of a new build home.